-Unless otherwise specifically instructed in writing by the professor, students must neither materially nor digitally reproduce materials from any course offered by Criswell College for or with the significant possibility of distribution.
+Unless otherwise specifically instructed in writing by the instructor, students must neither materially nor digitally reproduce materials from any course offered by Criswell College for or with the significant possibility of distribution.

-Resources and Support
+Resources and Supports

 Canvas and SONIS: Criswell College uses Canvas as its web-based learning tool and SONIS for student data.
 Students needing assistance with Canvas should contact the Canvas Help Support line at (844) 358-6140.
 Tech support is available at this number, twenty-four hours a day.
-Students needing help with SONIS should contact the Campus Software Manager at studentsensupport@criswell.edu.
+Students needing help with SONIS should contact the Campus Software Manager at <a href="mailto:studentscale.google.g